HR 160 - Employee Compensation

 - HR 000 - At Will Employment Policy

-- HR 010 - Faculty Appointment and Retention Policy
+- HR 010 - Faculty Contracts and Appointments

 - HR 020 - Employee And Student Relationships/Fraternization Policy